Kennius7/Judyhub-Ecomm-new/README.md

 Note:

-1. Make the difference between the normal app view and admin access to be the same except for the editable features
+1. Create a sign out feature.
-2. Make the logged user state persistent using local storage.
+2. Create a user profile page and a cart page.
-3. Create a user profile page and a cart page.
+3. Make the admin dashboard for editing.
-4. Make the admin dashboard for editing
+4. Create and design a cart page.